 - Programmer's Introduction to the Apple IIGS

 - ❖ Apple IIGS GS/OS Reference

 - Apple IIGS Toolbox Reference Volume 1

-- Apple IIGS Toolbox Reference Volume 2
+- ❖ Apple IIGS Toolbox Reference Volume 2

-- Apple IIGS Toolbox Reference Volume 3
+- ❖ Apple IIGS Toolbox Reference Volume 3

-- Le IIGS Épluché
+- Le IIGS Epluché

 - Programming the 65816 (Including the 6502, 65C02 and 65802)

 - Compute!'s Apple IIGS machine language for beginners ... and many many more

 Online there are many references.
 GSplus is hosted at https://apple2.gs and the same site includes a lot of programming information in the "Library" section.
+I also have a YouTube channel with sporadic videos related to the Apple IIgs and development.